rodrimati1992/type_level/type_level_values/docs/guide/introduction.md

 # Defining a type using a ConstValue.

-To define such a type we use the ConstConstructor macro
+To define such a type we use the MutConstValue macro

-Go to [attribute_const_constructor](../attribute_const_constructor/index.html) for more details on the ConstConstructor derive macro.
+Go to [attribute_const_constructor](../attribute_mut_const_value/index.html) for more details on the MutConstValue derive macro.

 This is an example example of a wrapper type in which the mutability of its contents is determined by a ConstValue parameter.